 Since its ingredients were expensive for all but the rich, shortbread was a considered luxurious treat served mainly at Christmas time, Scottish Hogmanay (New Years Eve), and on special family occasions such as weddings and birthdays.

-Shortbread's name came into being because Scottish bakers classed short-cookies as "bread" to avoid paying the baker's tax placed on cookies and pastries.
+Shortbread's name came into being because Scottish bakers classed short-cookies as "bread" to avoid paying the baker's tax placed on cookies and fine pastries.

 Enjoy making delicious shortbread rounds and bars using the Christmas shortbread rounds recipes.

-Homemade shortbread makes a wonderful treat for any occasion year-round, not just for serving at New Years and Christmas time.
+Homemade shortbread makes a wonderful treat for any occasion year-round, not just for serving at New Years and at Christmas time.